Vegetarian Diet Plan: A 21st-Century Balance of Health and Harmony

 Now that we’ve seen the benefits of an accurate food diary, let’s see how the Vegetarian diet plan can help you stay healthy and keep your weight under control!

-Many people confuse vegan and vegetarian diets or may not have the information to compare them.
+Many people confuse vegan and vegetarian diets, or lack the necessary information to compare them.
 Therefore, before we go into more detail about the vegetarian diet, I would like to clarify the following points:

-What is the difference between a vegan and vegetarian diet?
+What is the difference between a vegan and a vegetarian diet?

 What both diets have in common, however, is their emphasis on plant-based foods and the health and environmental benefits they offer.